maxwills/quick-wrap/README.md

 # quick-wrap

-A method wrapping system based on pragmas, based on MethodProxies lib (Good stuff).
+A method wrapping system based on pragmas, based on MethodProxies lib.
+2022-08-25 Update: Usage examples are outdated.
+To be corrected.

 ```Smalltalk
 Metacello new